-The question whether a patient can sue a Florida doctor for negligence depends upon many factors, including the amount of time that has passed since the alleged malpractice occurred and whether the doctor breached the applicable standard of care.
+The question, can you sue a Florida doctor for negligence, depends upon many factors, including the amount of time that has passed since the alleged malpractice occurred and whether the doctor breached the applicable standard of care.

 Lawsuits filed against a doctor or other health care provider fall under the umbrella of medical malpractice.
 If you think that you sustained injuries or damages as a result of a medical mistake, you may be able to take legal action.

 The Florida medical malpractice lawyers at Dolman Law Group Accident Injury Lawyers, PA have your legal interests at heart when it comes to serious medical mistakes and doctor negligence.
 Our experienced team of attorneys can investigate the alleged medical malpractice in your case and may be able to support your case with legal representation through settlement or trial.

 Even good doctors can make serious medical mistakes, and when they do, they can be held accountable under the law.
 Common instances of Florida medical negligence include: